Iamm3taphorical/yolo-opencv-bottle-detection/README.md

 1. **"No bottles detected"**
    - Lower confidence threshold
-   - Ensure bottles are clearly visible
+   - Ensure bottles are visible
    - Check image quality and lighting

 2. **"Model not found"**